chandlerkincaid/Conway-s-Game-of-RGB/README.md

 Conway's Game of Life Played out on Razer LED Keyboards
 ![Demonstrationg](https://github.com/chandlerkincaid/Conways_Game_of_RGB/blob/master/conway.gif)

 When I purchased my Razer brand laptop I had little initial interest in the vibrant LED lightup keyboard it came standard with.
 I mostly wanted a machined aluminum case for a decent price, but after having it for a few months I decided It would be a shame to just leave all those ridiculous colors permanetly turned off.
-Being a fan of classical AI my mind wandered to [Conway's Game of Life] (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+Being a fan of classical AI my mind wandered to ![Conway's Game of Life] (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 Conway's is an example of cellular automata in which simple rules can give rise to complex "lifelike" patterns.
 The rules are as follows:

 Any live cell with fewer than two live neighbors dies, as if by underpopulation.
 Any live cell with two or three live neighbors lives on to the next generation.